Independent aviation parts broker — The seller of record is always the approved supplier

 • OFAC sanctions programs (Office of Foreign Assets Control)

-AME Mechanica screens suppliers and transactions for sanctions compliance but does not provide legal export control determinations.
-Consult with qualified export compliance counsel for specific guidance.
+AME Mechanica may perform sanctions and compliance screening in line with our policies but does not provide legal classifications or export determinations.
+Obtain advice from qualified export counsel for specific transactions.

 Email: info@amemechanica.com